If you’re a renter, the best wireless home alarm for you will have to meet some special requirements.

 Additional Features: Family message center; Optional X-10 control devices

-I readily admit that the original Ademco Lynx system has always been one of my favorite panels to work with.
+I have long considered the original Ademco Lynx system to be one of the best wireless home alarm systems available.
 They are quick to install, easy to program with built-in voice prompts, and very reliable.

 Honeywell has now introduced an updated (and upgraded) version, the Lynx Touch 5200.
 It’s an all-in-one system like the original Lynx, but with a 4.7” Full-color Touchscreen and many new capabilities.